Today’s post is about our net worth and the size of our investment portfolio, which generates a six-figure annual passive income.

 4. How Did We Accumulate Wealth?

-So how did we manage to build a $1,900,000 investment portfolio to retire in the first place?
+So how did we manage to accumulate wealth and build a $1,900,000 investment portfolio to retire in the first place?
 It boils down to two factors: income and savings.

 We were incredibly fortunate to make pretty good money, especially in the last five years of our business.
 The higher than average income made a huge difference.
-Instead of inflating our lifestyle, we kept to the same budget, saved and invested aggressively.
+Instead of inflating our lifestyle, we tracked our expenses, kept to the same budget, saved and invested aggressively.

 We also made the decision to pay off our mortgage by downsizing, which further reduced our expenses and increased our savings rate.
 We’ve been debt-free since 2018.